Phil-Ba/Twitcher/README.md

 # Twitcher
 Simple Project to start LiveStreamer with a Twitch stream.
 In other words, a (simple)GUI for LiveStreamer.

-Top 100 streams from twitch are shwon.
+Top 100 streams from twitch are shown.
 Autocomplete selection for streams.
-Streams update every 5 minutes-
+Streams update every 5 minutes.

 #Prequesites
 Java 8 installed.
 Livestreamer installaed and on path.

 #Planned: